-Add 2-3 tablespoons oil and swirl around, then add the green curry paste.
+Add 2 to 3 tablespoons oil and swirl around, then add the green curry paste.
 Stir-fry briefly to release the fragrance (1 minute), then add the beef.

-Stir-fry briefly to cover meat in spices (1-2 minutes).
+Stir-fry briefly to cover meat in spices (1 to 2 minutes).

 Add the stock and bring to a boil.
 Stir and reduce heat to medium or medium-low.
-Simmer 6-10 minutes.
+Simmer 6 to 10 minutes.

 Set aside 1/4 cup coconut milk, reserving it for use later (the thick cream is best).
 Add the rest of the coconut milk to the curry, plus the eggplant (if using).